ktulasipravallika/ktulasipravallika.github.io/blogs/Linux.md

    * fork() → create a process
    * exec() → run a program

-* When you type `ls` and press Enter:“The shell forks a process, the child execs `ls`, `ls` uses system calls to read the directory, prints output, exits, and control returns to the shell.”
+* When you type `ls` and press Enter - “The shell forks a process, the child execs `ls`, `ls` uses system calls to read the directory, prints output, exits, and control returns to the shell.”

 ### FileSystem and Navigation